50 Best PlayStation Vita Games of All Time

 Poor LittleBigPlanet.
 After initially setting the imaginations of gamers — young and old — alight when it first landed on the PlayStation 3, it eventually sputtered towards relative obscurity by the time LittleBigPlanet 3 came around.
 It’s a shame because the experience is like a shot of joy straight to the heart, seen perfectly with its Vita version.

 LittleBigPlanet on the Vita (or LittleBigPlanet PS Vita to give it its official name) took what had made the series so charming and minimised it for a handheld.
-Almost boundless creativity awaits you with touch controls spicing up the formula, as well as the fact that it’s a potentially bottomless well of content and possibilities.
+Almost boundless creativity awaits you with touch controls spicing up the formula, as well as the fact that it’s a potentially bottomless well of possibilities.
+Well, apart from them killing off the online.

 Unfairly overlooked by critics at launch for not moving the dial enough, Killzone: Mercenary may lack the bombast of its PlayStation 3 brethren, but it’s quite easily the best FPS game on the Vita.
 The controls transfer well to the small screen and it makes inventive uses of the handheld’s gimmicks to make something that feels as exciting as playing a shooter on your TV.

 The story is an oddity in the Killzone timeline, pitting you as a mercenary during key moments of the conflict with the Helghast.
-Killzone: Mercenary also has great multiplayer and you will surprisingly still be able to find some (admittedly half-empty) matches this far down the line.
+Killzone: Mercenary also has great multiplayer and you will surprisingly still be able to find some (admittedly half-empty) matches this far down the line, if you want to go down the unofficial route.

-The sound of a confirmed kill is also worth the price of admission, that weird little jingle feeling as rewarding as opening a chest in Zelda.
+The sound of a confirmed kill is also worth the price of admission.
+Pure dopamine each time.

 7. Tearaway